APIS v2.1 Standard

 - A standard for verifiable credentials tied to agent identity

-- A delegation chain linking agents back to authorizing principals
+- A delegation chain linking agents back to authorizing principals and issuers

 What APIS Is Not